 All majors complete a one-semester Independent Study project in the junior year and a two-semester senior I.S. thesis.
-Working closely with a faculty advisor, each senior has the opportunity to develop his or her interests through the process of writing a unique major paper and defending it in an oral exam with the advisor and a second faculty member.
+Working closely with a faculty advisor, each senior has the opportunity to develop his or her interests through the process of writing an undergraduate capstone thesis then defending it in an oral exam with the advisor and a second faculty member.
+For more information about a Russian Studies I.S., please see this guide (.pdf).

-For their junior and senior I.S. projects, majors have worked on topics as diverse as the environmental movement in Siberia, feminine literary perceptions of Stalin's purges, vodka in Russian culture, and Dostoevsky’s novels and the literary theory of Bakhtin.
+For their junior and senior I.S. projects, majors have worked on topics as diverse as the environmental movement in Siberia, feminine literary perceptions of Stalin's purges, vodka in Russian culture, and Dostoevsky’s novels and the literary theory of Bakhtin, fashion & femininity in Soviet Union, and the Space Race.

 Past Independent Study Projects